 It is necessary to consider our results in weak field limit where $F_{\mu\nu}\ll1$ and $F^\prime_{\mu\nu}\ll1$, since the electromagnetic fluxes are generally far less than string scale.
-Consequently, in our convention, ${\bar{\nu}_0}$ and $\nu_1$ must be small in such limit.
-We will further express ${\bar{\nu}_0}$ and $\nu_1$ directly in terms of the fluxes, and will give the results of interaction amplitude in such limit.
+In our convention, ${\bar{\nu}_0}$ and $\nu_1$ must be small in such a limit.
+We will further express ${\bar{\nu}_0}$ and $\nu_1$ directly in terms of the fluxes.
+Then, we will give the results of interaction amplitude in such a limit.

 If we take the lowest order, \eqref{90cc} and \eqref{91ss} becomes

 and